gurhub/surmagic/README.md

 ## Wiki

 If you didn't find what you're looking for, check Surmagic's [Wiki page](https://github.com/gurhub/surmagic/wiki).
 Or maybe you'll want to improve the Wiki page🤓.
-Obviously is a great idea. 👏🏻
+Obviously, it's a great idea. 👏🏻

 ## Contribute to _surmagic_